roemeren/tableau-workbook-extractor/README.md

 3. **Obtain Output**: Download and unpack the generated ZIP file containing the output files.

 ![Workflow Web App](docs/source/_static/images/24-usage-dash.png)
-*Workflow of the Tableau Workbook Extractor web app.*
+*Select and process a Tableau workbook.*

-The new Dash-based interface provides a more visual and exploratory way to analyze the Tableau workbook dependencies.
+The Dash-based interface provides a more visual and exploratory way to analyze the Tableau workbook dependencies.

 After uploading a workbook, the dashboard displays a summary of key statistics and allows interactive graph exploration.